Find Nursing Colleges

 $48,021 Average Earnings

-By the time they get their degree, students from this school have racked up an average of $17,143 in student loans.After graduating from FSW, students go on to jobs where they make an average of $48,021 during the early years of their career.
+On average, students take out $12,872 in loans while pursuing their degree.After graduating from FSW, students go on to jobs where they make an average of $48,021 during the early years of their career.

 #18